scallybmHome/signalk-rpi-ina219hat/README.md

 In SignalK admin mode install the plugin from the app store.

-Then at a console install the ina-async plugin. - https://www.npmjs.com/package/ina219-async

 Now enable the desired channels.

 Select the measurement channel system voltage - 12V or 24V.